Ropkey Armor Museum

-Ropkey Armor Museum (today, known as the Ropkey Armor and Aviation Museum) is a military history museum in Indianapolis, Indiana.
+Ropkey Armor Museum (today, known as the Ropkey Armor and Aviation Museum) is a military history museum in Indianapolis, Indiana, United States.

 History

 The museum is privately owned by the Ropkey family.
 It stemmed from the founder Fred Ropkey's interest in military history and his past career as a tank platoon leader in the U.S. Marine Corps during the early 1950s.
-The Ropkey Armor Museum closed July 29, 2017.
-Afterwards, the vehicle collection was downsized.
-Some pieces of the collection were distributed to other museums while the core collection was relocated by the Ropkeys to Indianapolis, Indiana.
+The Ropkey Armor Museum returned to Indianapolis in 2017.
+After the move, the vehicle collection was reduced in size.
+Some pieces were transferred to other museums, while the core collection was relocated by the Ropkey family to Indianapolis.
 The museum lives on today as the Ropkey Armor and Aviation Museum with renewed focus given to historic aircraft and aviation history.

 Collection

-The museum collection consists of AFVs, soft skin vehicles, marine and aircraft.
+The museum collection consists of armoured fighting vehicles, soft-skinned vehicles, marine craft and aircraft.